 2. Craft a profile summarizing your qualifications

-Similar to a social media bio, the profile is where you’ll sum up who you are and what you offer in the professional world.
-It should include enough compelling information to pique the reader’s interest and show you can meet the most essential job requirements.
+The profile is where you’ll sum up who you are and what you offer professionally.
+Include enough compelling information to pique the reader’s interest and show you can meet the job requirements.
 You can include a job title, years of experience, and a few key strengths.

 Consider what makes you valuable to the employer.
 For example, if you’re a computer science major with experience in software development, highlight a significant app project or tech internship.
 Or, you might mention your proficiency in programming languages and your ability to work in a team environment.